 Create a Schedule

-Kids love to play everywhere and every time.
+Kids love to play everywhere and at every time.
 It is therefore important for you to create both a playing and a cleaning schedule.
-For example, you can have a rule where no toys should be found in the living room after 10 am, cleaning should be done every day at 7 am etc. If you have kids, you need some sort of a pattern, system, habit or routine of cleaning at certain times/days.
+For example, you can have a rule where no toys should be found in the living room after 10 am, cleaning should be done every day at 7 am, etc. If you have kids, you need some sort of a pattern, system, habit, or routine of cleaning at certain times/days.

 Have a Cleaning Checklist

-• Put the building-blocks back to their containers after using them.
+• Put the building blocks back into their containers after using them.

 • Put all your dirty clothes in the laundry bin.